Efficient approximation of Earth Mover's Distance Based on Nearest Neighbor Search: Experiments

 \textbf{Metrics.} For image classification, we adopt accuracy, precision, recall, and F1-score as performance metrics \cite{tripathi2021analysis}.
+For the document classification, we adopt the accuracy as the metric \cite{tree}.
 For image retrieval, we use two widely-adopted metrics \cite{zheng2015scalable}: recall and mean average precision (MAP).
-Execution time is measured by the average execution time for processing a single query.
-Detailed metric explanations are given in the supplementary material.
+Execution time is measured by the average execution time for processing a single query on the datasets.
+Detailed metric explanations are given in the Supplementary Material.

 \textbf{Platforms.} We run the aforementioned CPU-based implementations on an Intel i9-12900K CPU with 128 GB of DDR4 memory, and the GPU-based implementations on an NVIDIA 3080Ti GPU with 12 GB of memory.